Robin Cooke, Baron Cooke of Thorndon: Legal commentary

 Lord Cooke's often bold views occasionally drew criticism.
 In one noteworthy example, some of Australia's most senior judges co-wrote the Preface of Meagher, Gummow and Lehane’s Equity, Doctrines and Remedies, where they blamed "Lord Cooke's misguided endeavours" for what they saw as the Court of Appeal's unprincipled decisions concerning the merger of common law and equitable doctrines in New Zealand.
 The authors went on to remark "[t]hat one man could, in a few years, cause such destruction exposes the fragility of contemporary legal systems and the need for vigilant exposure and rooting out of error".
 However, not all their colleagues shared such concerns.
 Justice Kirby (of the High Court of Australia), in his 2008 W A Lee Lecture, noted that Lord Cooke's supposedly "heretical" views had in fact been accepted by many prominent jurists in the United Kingdom, including the House of Lords.
 He took issue with the tone of the Meagher Preface, remarking that "those familiar with the successive 'rooting out' of heretics in England under the later Tudors will recognise the genre of this denunciatory writing.
 Burning at the professional stake would seem too kind a fate for such doctrinal rascals."

-Cooke himself had a formidable extrajudicial and academic presence.
+Cooke himself was described to have a commanding extrajudicial and academic presence.
 From 1992 until 1996, Cooke was General Editor of The Laws of New Zealand and selected the original authors for the different titles.
-He was also a prolific contributor to legal journals, including the Law Quarterly Review, Cambridge Law Journal and New Zealand Law Journal.
+He was also a continual contributor to legal journals, including the Law Quarterly Review, Cambridge Law Journal and New Zealand Law Journal.

 In 1996, Lord Cooke delivered the 47th Hamlyn Lecture Series, entitled Turning Points of the Common Law.
 In each of his four lectures, he focused on a single major case (covering public law, crime, tort and company law) and the influence of that case on the development of the common law as a whole throughout the Commonwealth.